Wiznet/W5300-TOE-Arduino/Ethernet/examples/README.md

 - ChatServer
 ![][link-Chatserver]

 If you send text stream to  Server, you can receive the loopback  stream.

 - AdvancedChatServer
 ![][link-advancedChatServer_1]
 ![][link-advancedChatServer_2]
 If Multi-client connect to Server, each client can chat each other.

-- Serial Logs
-![][link-advancedChatServer_serialLogs]
-You can also see the serial log data.

 - WebServer
 ![][link-webServer]